Development of the Research Proposal

 Close coordination with OSP is necessary to ensure that all needed approvals are obtained and that submission deadlines are met.
 The following are the steps to receiving AUC's approval on submitting the proposal:

-OSP will review the proposal with respect to University policies and regulations, the sponsor's application guidelines, and other regulations as applicable.
+OSP will review the proposal with respect to the University policies and regulations, the sponsor's application guidelines, and other regulations as applicable.
 They will communicate its feedback and will also advise on whether other kinds of approvals are needed for example Institutional Review Board (IRB) and CAPMAS Policy.

 Once the PAF is generated, it will be circulated for approvals according to the following set hierarchy: